 In response to this pandemic, MEI has delivered healthy foods to families in quarantine and assisted families with funeral expenses.
 MEI continues to provide educational materials through video PSA's and literature, rental and utility assistance, and cleaning supplies/PPE through various government grants and from the support of generous corporate and private funders.

-MEI's Covid-19 educational videos are supported, in part, by grants from Tyson Foods, CARES Act funding, and private donations.
+MEI's Covid-19 educational videos in Marshallese (Kiribati other PI languages to come) have been supported, in part, by grants from Made to Save/Ark Community Foundation (current) and the University of Oklahoma/CDC Foundation, CARES Act funding, Tyson Foods, and private donations.

 Through an ESG-Covid-19 Grant through DHS, MEI is offering rental assistance for Marshallese and PI residents in Washington, Benton, Carroll, and Maddison Counties to prevent homelessness.